 Visiting Tootsies is like visiting with country music legends.
 Plenty of singers and songwriters have played here throughout the decades on one of its three stages.
 One rumor claims Willie Nelson got his first songwriting gig after playing at Tootsies.
 The food here is bar food: pretzel bites, french fries, and the like.
 But, once you take a look at “Tootsies Wall of Fame” and hear the live music, you won’t care.

 Pro Tip: If you aren’t into crowds, skip going here on a Friday or Saturday night when Broadway gets extra rowdy.
 Opt for a weekday lunch instead.
-You’ll get the same atmosphere and live music without all the people.
+You’ll get the same atmosphere and live music without all the people in this Nashville restaurants.

 6. Puckett’s Restaurant And Grocery